BestieSingh/Text-to-Speech-Android/README.md

 # Text to Speech Android Plugin

 To build the following program you will need the following software on your system.
+Also thank you to programming partner Anthony Jones for his help.

 # Unity3d
 https://unity3d.com/